-Commands Assig gnable only to the Flash key Command Notes Options None Disables the control Flash intensity at level regardless of the assign- ment of the fader.
+Commands Assignable only to the Flash key Command Notes Options None Disables the control Flash intensity at level regardless of the assignment of the fader.
 To specifically Level: proportion of the programmed intensity that contents are flashed to.
 If programmed levels are 80% and the flash level is set to 50% the flashed output intensity will be 40%.
 Flash Fader at Flashes fader assignment to level specified in the options.
-This is similar to "flash instensity at" ex- cept it flashes the command as- signed to the fader and instead the Flash key is pressed.
-Release on Off releases the master when the Flash key is released.
-Flash Fader Full signed to the fader and instead of flashing intensity.
-Flashes the command assigned Solo: sends intensity output of all other physical and virtual masters to zero while the Flash key is held. to the fader to its highest level.
-Latching: action of the Flash key is Flash Fader Zero Flashes the command assigned to the fader to its lowest level. maintained until it is pressed a second time.
+This is Go On Flash : goes the master when the Flash key is pressed. similar to "flash instensity at" ex- cept it flashes the command as- Release on Off releases the master when the Flash key is released.
+Solo: sends intensity output of all other physical and virtual masters to zero signed to the fader and instead of flashing intensity.
+Flash Fader Full Flashes the command assigned to the fader to its highest level. while the Flash key is held.
+Flash Fader Zero Flashes the command assigned to the fader to its lowest level.
+Latching: action of the Flash key is maintained until it is pressed a second time.
 Flash Fader Opposite Flashes the command assigned to the fader to either is highest or lowest level depending on the position of the fader.
 Its the fader level is at 50% or higher then flash level is 0%.
 If the fader level is below 50% then the flash level is 100%.
-Latching the flash key can also be accomplished even when the latch option is turned off by pressing the pig key while the flash key is held, then releasing the flash key, and then re- leasing the pig key.
+Latching the flash key can also be accomplished even when the latch option is turned off by pressing the pig key while the flash key is held, then releasing the flash key, and then releasing the pig key.